gar1t/e2/doc/tutorial.rst

    <COMMAND> SPACE <ARGUMENT> CRLF

-We can use Erlang's excellent regular expression support for this:
+We can use Erlang's excellent regular expression support for this.
+Add the these new functions to ``mydb_client_handler.erl``:

 .. literalinclude:: ../examples/mydb/src/mydb_client_handler.part.3
    :language: erlang